-In this section, we consider an extension in which firms are heterogeneous in their abilities to learn.
-Doing so will allow us to understand how a firm's reporting behavior correlates with it's ability in equilibrium.
+In this section, I consider an extension in which firms are heterogeneous in their abilities to learn.
+Doing so will shed light on how a firm's credibility correlates with it's ability in equilibrium.

-Formally, our extended model is identical to the model above except for three changes.
-First, rather than assuming that each firm is endowed with the same ability λ , we assume that each firm i is endowed with an individual-specific ability λ^i .
-As with all other parameters, we assume that these individual-specific abilities are common knowledge.
-Second, to simplify our analysis for this exercise, we will restrict attention to a winner-takes-all setting: i.e., we assume that $k_n = 0$ for all n > 1.
-Finally, we relax our assumption that the equilibrium is symmetric.
+Formally, this extended model is identical to the model above except for three changes.
+First, rather than assuming that each firm is endowed with the same ability λ , I assume that each firm i is endowed with an individual-specific ability λ^i .
+As with all other parameters, I assume that these individual-specific abilities are common knowledge.
+Second, to simplify our analysis for this exercise, I will restrict attention to a winner-takes-all setting: i.e., I assume that $k_n=0$ for all n>1.
+Finally, I relax our assumption that the equilibrium is symmetric.
 Thus, different firms (and in particular, firms with different abilities) may play different strategies in equilibrium and are thus a firm's credibility is individual-specific.
-Accordingly, we let α^i denote the credibility of firm i.
+Accordingly, I let α^i denote the credibility of firm i.

-We obtain an intuitive result: a firm's ability correlates positively with its credibility in equilibrium.
+I obtain an intuitive result: a firm's ability correlates positively with its credibility in equilibrium.
 This is stated formally as Proposition 5.